-SWAT team on scene at E204th in Euclid – residents asked to stay inside
+SWAT scene at E 204th in Euclid cleared, suspects escape home

 Photo Gallery

-EUCLID, Ohio – SWAT teams and police are on the scene of a standoff in Euclid Sunday afternoon.
-REsidents are being asked to stay inside and avoid the area near E204th between Lakeshore and Ardwell.
+EUCLID, Ohio – SWAT teams and police were called to the scene of a burglary in progress in Euclid Sunday afternoon.
+Residents were being asked to stay inside and avoid the area near E204th between Lakeshore and Ardwell.

-Euclid Police Captain Kevin Kelly tells Fox 8’s Kevin Freeman that police were looking for two suspects they believed were involved in a burglary.
-It’s thought the pair are in a home on East 204th.
+Police report that two men, one armed, ran into a home on E204th.
+The residents inside the home were able to get out and call police.

-Police had no more information at the time.
-Fox 8 and Fox8.com will have updates as they become available.
+When the home was cleared, the suspects were no longer inside.
+A handgun was found.

 41.644239 -81.469489